Carlton Football Club: Collingwood

 They have met six times in Grand Finals, with Carlton successful in all bar the first.
 Carlton home matches between the club contest the Richard Pratt Cup, and Collingwood home matches are designated as the Peter Mac Cup.
+They also share the same amount of premierships, at 16.

+Essendon

 Carlton also has rivalry with Essendon.
-With 16 premierships apiece, the two teams are the joint most successful teams in the VFL/AFL history.
+With 16 premierships apiece, the two teams, along with Collingwood, are the joint most successful teams in the VFL/AFL history.

+Richmond

+Carlton has a rivalry with Richmond, with this rivalry based on geographical proximity and large supporter bases.
+The two teams contested four grand finals between 1969 and 1982, and since 2008 have met annually on a Thursday night in round 1 at the Melbourne Cricket Ground, usually as the opening game of the season.

 Club honours

 Carlton Team of the Century

 Four emergencies were also named: (1) Laurie Kerr, (2) Bob Chitty, (3) Horrie Clover and (4) Rod McGregor.
 The five players with an asterisk(*) are also members of the AFL Team of the Century – the largest number of any AFL club.

 Hall of Fame

 The Carlton Football Club established its Hall of Fame in 1987, with nine inaugural inductees.
 Each year between 1988 and 2001 an additional three to five people were inducted into the Carlton Hall of Fame.
 After a five-year break, an additional ten people were inducted into the Hall of Fame in 2006.
 As of May 2016, there have been 77 inductees.

-The club added a Legends category to the Hall of Fame in 1997.
-There are currently fourteen Legends in the Hall of Fame: Craig Bradley, Bert Deacon, Bruce Doull, Alex Jesaulenko, Wayne Johnston, Stephen Kernahan, John Nicholls, Stephen Silvagni and Harry Vallence (all elevated in 1997); Ken Hands (2006); Robert Walls (2011); Geoff Southby (2013); Sergio Silvagni (2016); and David McKay (2021).
+A year after the AFL added a Legends category to the Australian Football Hall of Fame, Carlton added a Legends category to its hall of fame in 1997.
+As of 2023, there are 16 Legends in the Hall of Fame: Craig Bradley, Bert Deacon, Bruce Doull, Alex Jesaulenko, Wayne Johnston, Stephen Kernahan, John Nicholls, Stephen Silvagni and Harry Vallence (all elevated in 1997); Ken Hands (2006); Robert Walls (2011); Geoff Southby (2013); Sergio Silvagni (2016); David McKay (2021); and Horrie Clover and Ian Collins (2023).